CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-react-and-capacitor.md

 Do keep in mind that if new plugins are installed, such as the camera, it necessitates a rebuild of your native project.
 This is because the native files will have changed and cannot be updated on the fly.

-## Using Capacitor Plugins
+## Using React Native Plugins

-Let's take a quick look at how to use a Capacitor plugin.
+Let's take a quick look at how to use a React Native plugin.
 Let's install a simple one, the [Share plugin](https://capacitorjs.com/docs/apis/share/), which prompts the native share dialog:

 ```shell
 npm i @capacitor/share